pForest: In-Network Inference with Random Forests: Compiling random forests to the data plane

 \subsection{Allocating feature memory}

-\system applies two techniques in order to dynamically allocate the optimal space (\ie number of bits) for each feature despite the fact that \PPPP{} does not support dynamic memory management: \first it adjusts the precision with which it stores each feature depending on the random forest models; and \second it concatenates all required features into one bitstring.
+\startsquarepar \system applies two techniques in order to dynamically allocate the optimal number of bits for each feature despite the fact that \PPPP{} does not support dynamic memory management: \first it adjusts the precision with which it stores each feature depending on the $\RF s$; and \second it concatenates all required features into one bitstring. \stopsquarepar

-\myitem{Allocating the optimal number of bits per feature} Random forest models do not require the absolute value of a feature.
+\myitem{Allocating the optimal number of bits per feature} $\RF s$ do not require the absolute value of a feature.
 Instead, they only depend on the result of comparing feature values with thresholds. \system leverages this for saving memory by reducing the precision and the range of the stored features in a way that allows precise comparisons with the thresholds in all models.

 For positive feature values with strictly positive thresholds, and a given minimum comparison accuracy $a$, the minimum needed amount of bits $b$ is